FraMan97/prometis/README.md

 * **Strong Authentication:** All critical API actions (starting a session, sending a message, closing a session) are protected by RSA digital signatures to verify the sender's identity.

-* **"Panic" Button:** A one-click reset function that instantly destroys the local RSA keypair, clears all active sessions, and deletes cached files, generating a new identity.
+* **"Panic" Button:** A one-click reset function that instantly destroys the local RSA keypair, clears all active sessions and deletes cached files, generating a new identity.

 * **No Data Stored Permanently:** No data is saved to disk storage, but only locally in the processor's RAM.
 All data is deleted once the application is closed or via the PANIC button.